labrocadabro/100devs-faq/README.md

 1. the course is completely free and takes a significant amount of effort on Leon's part
 2. he asks you to check-in to help increase the reach of the course
 3. the homework is your skills training, so even if you don't submit it you should still do it

+## What exactly do I need to do for verification?

+Vertification is still being hashed out and is currently only available at certain times (this is expected to change in the future), but based on the Huntober submission form that was recently released, Leon will ask for the following:

+- Bio blurb
+- Github profile (make sure you've got your green squares)
+- Codewars profile (make sure you've got plenty of completed katas)
+- Screenshot of Anki deck (make sure you've been creating and reviewing cards)
+- Angellist profile
+- Portfolio
+- Twitter account (make sure you've done all the class check-ins)
+- Cover letter and cover email
+- Resume
+- Linkedin profile
+- Hitlist/Networking Sheet (These can be one document or separate.
+Leon asks that you do networking weekly, so your networking sheet should have an appropriate number of connections and coffee chats)
+- Binary Upload Boom group project
+- Information on a paid client (amount earned and website) OR organization you volunteered for OR approved pull request on open source project (must be a real contribution, not a 'first contribution' like fixing a typo)
+- repo for completed MVP (first draft of full stack application)
+- link to hosted MVP if available

 ## Where are the missing classes?